isomerpages/nlb-learning/_sustainability/Adults Seniors/Programmes.md

 ### **Programmes**
 Hear from experts, attend workshops, and connect with your community to start your sustainable living journey.

-# Expert Talks
+# Thematic Expert Talks
 ![Alt text for image on Isomer site](/images/sustainability/Sustainability-AS-Prog-08.png)

-In partnership with NUS’s Ridge View Residential College (RVRC), this is a series of themed talks that unpacks sustainability topics and makes them accessible to everyone.
+In partnership with **NUS’s Ridge View Residential College (RVRC)**, this series of quarterly themed talks unpacks pertinent sustainability topics and makes them accessible whatever your background.

-Held on a bi-monthly basis, these talks are suitable for adults, seniors and the curious or clueless.
+Held on a bi-monthly basis, these talks seek to better your knowledge about Sustainability.

+All talks are listed on Eventbrite and suitable for adults and seniors.

 Click here for the latest programme listings.